-The Office of Graduate Studies (OGAPS) requires the student to initiate the "Preliminary Examination Checklist and Report" prior to taking the Preliminary Exams.
-It is best to wait until the day before the exam to submit to submit the Preliminary Checklist and Report of the Preliminary Examination through DocuSign as the form may expire after an extended period time after submission of the Checklist and the date of the oral exam.
+The Office of Graduate Studies (OGAPS) requires the student to initiate the "Preliminary Examination Checklist and Report prior to taking the Preliminary Exams.
+It is best to wait until the day before the exam to submit to submit the Preliminary Checklist and Report of the Preliminary Examination through the Academic Requirements Completions System (ARCS) as the form may expire after an extended period time after submission of the Checklist and the date of the oral exam.
 Results of the Oral exam must be received by OGAPS 10 working days after exam date.